MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 ### How to load data files

 R can process input data sets can be in various formats (.XLS, .TXT, .CSV, JSON ).
 In R, it is easy to load data from any source, due to its simple syntax and availability of predefined libraries.
-Here, we will take examples of reading a CSV file and a tab separated file. read.table is also an alternative, however, read.csv is my preference given the simplicity.
+Here, we will take examples of reading a CSV file and a tab separated file.